alexcostello2/Cs126-Project/README.md

-1. Follow Jacks slideshow to the part where you configure GIT You have to configure it everytime - git config user.email alex.costello@wilkes.edu || and git config user.name alexcostello2
+1. Follow Jacks slideshow to the part where you configure GIT You have to configure it everytime - git config user.email "alex.costello@wilkes.edu" || and git config user.name "alexcostello2"
 3. Change directories to where you want the files
 2. Clone the reposirtory by coping the link when you press code and put  - git clone LINK - in your terminal window. then cd to the folder